seoqqq/cve2018/README.md

 # CVE-2018-6574
-Remote command execution in Golang go get command allows an attacker to gain code execution on a system installing his malicious library.
+Remote command execution in Golang go get command allows an attacker to gain code execution on a system by installing his malicious library.